The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 In its early days, the Church of Satan used the version seen on the cover of the Bessy book on its membership cards and stationery as well as on the medallions which were created both by hand and by professional manufacturers.
 Indeed, there were many variations, based on the skill of the renderers as well as on the resolution for detail of the means used to create the final product.

 While The Satanic Bible was being written, it was decided that a unique version of this symbol must be rendered to be identified exclusively with the Church of Satan.
 The pentagram was made geometrically precise, the two circles perfect, the Hebrew characters were distorted to make them look more sharply serpentine and “corrupted with time,” while the goat face was redrawn with particular attention paid toward the eyes.
 The original highly-detailed artwork was first used to create altar plaques which were available only to local Church of Satan members (later, in February of 1970, they were made available to the general membership).
 This new version was then used on the cover of the groundbreaking LP, The Satanic Mass (©1968), produced by the Church of Satan.
 In addition to a recorded Satanic Mass, this LP included the “Prologue” and “Books of Satan: Verses I through V” from the then-unreleased book, The Satanic Bible.
 The album’s cover design was credited to “Hugo Zorilla,” a pseudonym used by Anton LaVey for some of his artwork.
 The liner notes, attributed to Franklin Kincaid, say that “the Satanic symbol, Baphomet,” was adopted from the Knights Templar.
 This symbol was finally widely-released to the general public in December of 1969 with the publication of The Satanic Bible, where it adorned the cover and appeared on the interior page introducing the section detailing the Satanic Ritual.
 And, significantly, here in this book was the very first time that this sigil was referred to as the “symbol of Baphomet” in any publication available to a mass audience.
 It was this version which the Church of Satan then had made into cloisonné medallions (which were only available to members) and it became the standard logo for all Church of Satan materials.
 We began calling it more precisely the “Sigil of Baphomet” and so it was named in print in The Satanic Rituals (released in December of 1972).
 It should be noted that this version is a copyrighted graphic which belongs to the Church of Satan alone.
-We have the legal right to place the © symbol next to this rendering, should we care to do so.
+We have the legal right to place the © symbol next to this rendering, should we care to do so, though being a distraction, we opt not to.

 The Church of Satan did file for (1981) and then received (1983) a trademark which protects the use of the Sigil of Baphomet with the words “Church of Satan.”
 The Church of Satan therefore has the legal right to place the ® symbol meaning “registered trademark” next to this combination of symbol and words.
 This trademark also prohibits anyone from using something similar in combination of name and symbol, which could constitute an illegal dilution or blurring of the trademark.